Craig White: International career

 When Raymond Illingworth became the new Chairman of Selectors for the English cricket team in 1994, he wanted the England team to contain an all-rounder who could bat at number six, and bowl first-change.
 He selected his fellow Yorkshireman White for this role, much to the surprise of many media pundits and fans.
 By this time, White had been playing in England long enough to qualify for the national team, and he made his Test début against New Zealand.
 His performances were inconsistent and he was dropped after eight matches.

+In December 1994, he was Man of the Match for England against Australia A.